camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/20-migrate-from-fox/30-migrate-server.html.md

 ---

 title: 'Migrate the Server'
-category: 'Migrate from camunda fox'
+category: 'Migrate from Camunda fox'

 ---